-Proposed Federal Grant Funding: Recommendations for the 2022/2023 Annual Action Plan
+Department of Housing and Urban Development Grant Funding: Approval of the 2022/23 Annual Action Plan

-Report Number: 22-0110
+Report Number: 22-0130

 Location: No specific geographic location

 Department: Development Services

 Environmental Notice: The activity is not a "Project" as defined under Section 15378 of the California Environmental Quality Act ("CEQA") State Guidelines and Title 24 of the Federal Code of Regulations; therefore, pursuant to State Guidelines Section 15060(c)(3) and Federal Guidelines Part 58.34(a)(2) & (3) no environmental review is required.
 Notwithstanding the foregoing, the activity qualifies for an Exemption pursuant to Section 15061(b)(3) of CEQA and Part 58.34 (a)(2) & (3) of the National Environmental Policy Act ("NEPA").